danieltiger/CocoaRouge/README.md

 Unless:

-Equivalent to if-not, it runs the unless code if the conditional is false and the else if it's true.
+Equivalent to if (!conditional), it runs the unless code if the conditional is false and the else if it's true.

 	unless (1 != 1) {
 		NSLog(@"This will be run because the conditional resolves to NO")